 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Ace Books on March 8, 2016 and has 342 pages.
+urban fantasy that was published by Ace Books on March 8, 2016 and has 342 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include When Demons Walk, Steal the Dragon, Home Improvement: Undead Edition, Fair Game, Frost Burned, Night Broken, Shifting Shadows, Dead Heat, Bone Crossed, Silver Borne, River Marked, Hunting Ground, Iron Kissed, Cry Wolf, Silence Fallen